Step 2: Following a fair procedure

 The importance of following a fair procedure

-The Acas Code of Practice for disciplinary and grievance procedures is the minimum a workplace must follow.
+The Acas Code of Practice on disciplinary and grievance procedures is the minimum a workplace must follow.

 You might have your own code or policy with some differences that better suits your workplace.

 Although the Acas Code is not the law, if a disciplinary case reaches an employment tribunal, judges will take into consideration whether the employer has followed the Acas Code in a fair way.

 The Acas Code mainly applies to those with employee employment status.
 But to keep good working relationships, it’s a good idea if employers follow the same fair procedure for all workers.